michael-gif/Landline-Phone-Digitiser/README.md

             return

 def listen_for_button():
     """
-  Listens for a keypad button press on the physical phone Returns -1 if the phone is put on hook
+    Listens for a keypad button press on the physical phone Returns -1 if the phone is put on hook while listening
     """
     while True:
         data = ser.readline().decode().strip()
         if data == "ON_HOOK":